elasticio/request-reply-component/README.md

 The component replies with messages to the client requested a webhook.

-### Authentication

-This component requires no authentication.
+This component takes the incoming message body and applies the configured JSONata tranformation on it, if present, and return a message back to the client requested a webhook of a given flow.

 ### Environment variables

 No required environment variables

-## How it works
+## Credentials

-This component takes the incoming message body and applies the configured JSONata tranformation on it, if present, and return a message back to the client requested a webhook of a given flow.
+This component requires no authentication.

 ## Actions